DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Outputs
 -------

-.. todo::  HIGH - Outputs - what is this?
+.. todo:: MEDIUM - Outputs - what is this?

 - Generic Outputs are mapped to VPINs on the HAL (as for sensors)
 - SIGNAL definitions are just groups of 3 Output pins that can be more easily managed.